-Steel construction for optimal strength and support.
-No box spring necessary.
+Steel construction for optimal strength that can support up to 1,200 pounds.
+No box spring is necessary.
 Sold with tools and hardware for assembly.
-Vertical clearance of 13.5" for storage underneath.
-5 yr. limited manufacturer's warranty.
+Vertical clearance of 13.5 inches for storage underneath.
+Includes a 5-year limited manufacturer's warranty.

 More expensive than many other frames.
 May sometimes creak.